shizuo-kaji/Kaleidocycle/README.md

 Geometry of the moduli space of a closed linkage
 ==================
+By Shizuo KAJI

+This work was supported by Japan Science and Technology Agency (JST) PRESTO Grant Number JPMJPR16E3, Japan.

+# Files

-This maple script computes the shape and motion of Kaleidocycles satisfying various conditions.
+- *Kaleidocycle.mw* is the main Maple script that computes the shape and motion of Kaleidocycles satisfying various conditions.
 It has some visualisation features including creating animation and plans of paper models.
+- *Kaleidocycle.nb* is a similar script in Mathematica but comes with less functionality.

-3D printable models are also available under the [*model* directory](model).
+- 3D printable models are available under the [*3d_model* directory](3d_model).
 They are modelled by [Kamagata Design Studio](https://kdstudio.jp/)
+- Paper models are available under the [*paper_model* directory](paper_model).

+# References

 The shape is patented, but please feel free to use any of the material here for personal use.
 * Shizuo Kaji, Johannes Schoenke, Eliot Fried, Michael Grunwald, [Moebius Kaleidocycle](https://patentscope2.wipo.int/search/en/detail.jsf?docId=WO2019167941), JP2018-033395(Japan), 2019JP007314(PCT), WO 2019167941(Publication Number), filed on 27 Feb.
 2018.